A lot of people do not pay attention to Bing SEO or ranking factors and purely focus on trying to rank in Google and nothing else.

 Are You Prepared For The Big Bing?

-The Big Bing has already happened and over the coming months it’s control of the search market will grow rapidly thanks to the latest Firefox update.
+The Big Bing has already happened and it’s control of the search market will grow thanks to the Firefox version 34 update.

 In 24 hours Google usage dropped from 82% to 63% while Bing/Yahoo usage jumped from 9% to 29% – those are numbers you cannot ignore.

 That impact is measured from simply changing the default search for the USA.
-I will not be surprised to see future Firefox updates replace Google for other countrys as well.
+I will not be surprised to see future Firefox updates replace Google for other countries as well.

 So have you prepared for The Big Bing?